voletis1980/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/modify-license-type/README.md

     curl https://raw.githubusercontent.com/microsoft/sql-server-samples/master/samples/manage/azure-arc-enabled-sql-server/modify-license-type/modify-license-type.ps1 -o modify-license-type.ps1
     ```

 1. Run the script.
+The following command will set License Type to 'Paid" on all servers in all the subscriptions your role has access to.

     ```console
-   ./modify-license-type.ps1 -LicenseType Paid
+   .//modify-license-type.ps1 -LicenseType Paid -Force $true
     ```

 > [!NOTE]